annaxyhu/SQL-101/README.md

 # SQL-101
 Welcome to my SQL Study Notes repository!
 This collection is designed to serve as a quick reference guide for anyone interested in learning SQL, from beginners to those looking to refresh their knowledge.
+Note that the syntax in this guide is specific to MySQL.

 Feel free to explore, contribute, and use these notes as a handy reference for your SQL learning journey.
-Let's dive into the world of SQL together!

 ## Table of Contents
 1. [Introduction](#introduction)